Belmont Center station

-Belmont Center is an MBTA Commuter Rail station in Belmont, Massachusetts.
+Belmont Center station is an MBTA Commuter Rail station in Belmont, Massachusetts, USA.
 It serves the Fitchburg Line.
 It is situated at the intersection of Common Street, Concord Avenue, and Leonard Street adjacent to Belmont's town center.
 It is one of two railroad stations located in Belmont, the other being Waverley station located in Waverley Square.

 The modern station was built in 1908 after the completion of a grade separation project in which the railroad tracks were raised above grade.
 There are two low-level side platforms serving the line's two tracks on an elevated grade.
-The station has no high-level platforms or ramps and is therefore not handicapped accessible.
-The station does not have a ticket office or ticket vending machines, meaning passengers must purchase tickets on board the trains.
+The station has no high-level platforms or ramps and is therefore not accessible.

 History

 Early days

 Wellington Hill station opened in 1852, with a former school building built the previous decade moved to the site for a depot.
 A two-story wooden depot was built around 1879; the old station was moved and used as a summer house and an art studio at the Underwood Estate nearby.
 It was given to the Belmont Historical Society in 1975, and moved to its present location across the street from the modern station in 1980.